PaulRamos007/ShinyScienceProject/README.md

-# ShinyScienceProject
-Term Project RWD
-Shiny Science
+# Shiny Science
 responsive science website

-Team members
+## Team members
 update this list with your group member names

-James London
+* James London
-Paul Ramos
+* Paul Ramos

-Notes
+### Notes
-All pages should be responsive.
+* All pages should be responsive.
-The universe pages(s) should use flexbox
+* The universe pages(s) should use flexbox
-The Insect page(s) should use grid user should be able to navigate from any page to any page
+* The Insect page(s) should use grid
+* user should be able to navigate from any page to any page